Questions from the Beneficiary

 Is VIMI concerned only with the quality of care for Medicare beneficiaries?

 No, VIMI has a contract with the Federal Government to monitor the quality of health care for Medicare beneficiaries but we are genuinely interested in improving the health care delivery system for all Virgin Islands residents and visitors.
 VIMI links its quality improvement activities to our hospitals, health department, nursing homes, home health agencies, your offices and other agencies to improve the health delivery system.

 Does VIMI have speakers that provide updated information on different issues in the medical field, to health care personnel including nurses, nurse aids, nurse practitioners, emergency medical technicians and other specialized providers?

-Yes, VIMI can present the latest health information on Urinary and Vascualr Catheter Care, Hospital Acquired Infection Reduction, Breast and Colorectal and Breast Cancer Prevention, Falls Prevention, Influenza/Pneumonia, and Cardivascualr Health Improvement through Continuing Medical Education (CME) Seminars or general presentations.
-We also provide information pertinent to Nursing homes, home health agencies, physician and hospital realted projects, and physician quality reporting.
+Yes, VIMI can present the latest health information on Urinary and Vascular Catheter Care, Hospital Acquired Infection Reduction, Breast and Colorectal Cancer Prevention, Falls Prevention, Influenza/Pneumonia, and Cardiovascular Health Improvement through Continuing Medical Education (CME) Seminars or general presentations.
+We also provide information pertinent to Nursing homes, home health agencies, physician and hospital related projects, and physician quality reporting.